-- The covering MD will be present at the time of gadolinium injection and will monitor the participant beginning at least 5 minutes prior to the time of injection until at least 10 minutes following injection via pulse oximetry.
-The covering MD will initiate the injection. - The covering MD/RN will remove the IV catheter following the end of the scan.
+- The covering MD/RN will be present at the time of gadolinium injection and will monitor the participant beginning at least 5 minutes prior to the time of injection until at least 10 minutes following injection via pulse oximetry. - The covering MD/RN will remove the iv catheter following the end of the scan.